haiku/website/content/blog/deepanshu/2017-02-05_gci_2016_wrap_up_report.md

 Owen <br>
 Winston Durand</p>

 <p>Congratulations finalists!
 Safe travels, grand winners!
-We are thankful for your precious contributions and will be delighted see you continue to <a href="https://www.haiku-os.org/community/getting-involved/">contribute</a> even after the program.This year Jessica Hamilton will make the trip to meet the winners as both the students picked her.</p>
+We are thankful for your precious contributions and will be delighted see you continue to <a href="https://www.haiku-os.org/community/getting-involved/">contribute</a> even after the program.
+This year Jessica Hamilton will make the trip to meet the winners as they both picked her as the mentor they would like to meet.</p>

 <p>Haiku had an impressive growth in the number of students:</p>